gadsbytom/scrape_nlp/README.md

 ## Scrape and Predict Song Lyrics:
 ---
 ### Description:
-#### This is a web scraping and NLP project built in Python 3.7.
-The purpose of the code is three-fold:
+#### This is a web scraping and NLP project built.
+The purpose of the code is as follows:

 * For a given list of artists, scrape the lyrics from their songs from the internet using Beautiful soup.